sortecoevo/sortee/content/codeofconduct.md

 ### Reporting

-If someone makes you or anyone else feel unsafe or unwelcome, or if you believe a harassment problem exists, please report it as soon as possible to any member of the SORTEE Executive Committee or event organizers.
+If someone makes you or anyone else feel unsafe or unwelcome, or if you believe a harassment problem exists, please report it as soon as possible to any member of the SORTEE Board of Directors or event organizers.
 Alternatively, you may [report your concerns electronically](https://forms.gle/31LhHvGfu9bbUMa2A), with the option to remain anonymous.

-All Executive Committee members and event organizers are required to pass along all reports to the SORTEE President (or if the President may have a conflict of interest, to at least 3 uninvolved members of the SORTEE Executive Committee).
+All members of the Board of Directors and event organizers are required to pass along all reports to the SORTEE President (or if the President may have a conflict of interest, to at least 3 uninvolved members of the SORTEE Board of Directors).

 ### References